For 20 years I’ve been using a secret to managing people.

 Being a Situational Leader begins with diagnosing the development level of a team member.
 This typically happens by asking questions and observing the work of the team member.

 For example, imagine you’re responsible for planning the company’s holiday party this year.
-In order for me to use the right style of leadership, I might ask a series of questions.
-“Have you ever organized an event before?
+In order for me to use the right style of leadership, I might ask a series of questions like, “Have you ever organized an event before?
 If so, tell me about that event?
 What was the hardest part?
 What did you like about it?
-What would you do different next time?”, etc.
+What would you do different next time?”

 There are four leadership styles: Coaching, Directing, Delegating, and Supporting.
 Each style is a different blend of support and direction.